 by: Marc J. Strohl, CPA, Protax Consulting Services Inc.

 Click here for PDF version.

-The goal of this article is to provide a comprehensive checklist of information for the U.S. person to consider prior to accepting an assignment outside the U.S. This article is not intended to teach you the technical competence required to perform self compliance; however it will certainly arm you with the technical knowledge to determine if your U.S. tax preparer knows all that they should know to provide you with technically competent professional services.
+The goal of this article is to provide a comprehensive checklist of information for the United States (U.S.) person to consider prior to accepting an assignment outside the U.S. This article is not designed to teach you the technical competence required to perform self compliance; however it will certainly arm you with the technical knowledge to determine if your U.S. tax preparer knows all that they should know to provide you with technically competent professional services

 The implementation of the “stacking” mechanism results in three obvious factors, in addition to an additional tax grab: 1) The usefulness or effectiveness of the FTC and 2) the potential for the FTC carryover are both diminished, in addition 3) in the case of high tax foreign countries, it may be preferable to use the FTC alone.
 Protax continually optimizes and tests for these factors.
 Keeping in mind the deemed revocation implications, weighing the alternatives both quantitively and qualitatively.

 Effective January 1, 2006, as amended by IRC Sec.
 515 of the Tax Increase Prevention and Reconciliation Act of 2005 (TIPRA), this new law provides for two changes regarding the HE and HD:

 - the base housing amount (otherwise known as ‘Housing Norm’, which acts like a deductible) representing the amount that needs to be exceeded before any qualified housing costs are excluded or deducted, effective January 1, 2022, has risen from $47.65 per day or $17,392 for a full 365 days for 2021 to $49.10 per day or $17,920 for a full 365 days for 2022, representing 16% of the amount of the FEIE or $112,000 for 2022 ($108,700 for 2021).